 Righteous Roots Oils and Its Benefits

 Listed are just a few of the benefits of the 11 oils of Righteous Roots Oils.
 I tried to cover some interesting things I found, but there is a vast amount of info. & benefits for each oil than what I’m able to list...to list them all would take up too much space.
-On another note, this product is a patent pending one.
+On another note, this product has a patent.
 I’ve been using this oil since Nov.
 2016 and is my favorite oil product...if you scroll down my page you’ll see how much my hair and scalp has benefited.

 Cocos Nucifera (Coconut) Oil